jwilld/City-Fix-It/README.md

-# City-Fix-It
+# City Fix-It
 Have you ever been walking down the street and noticed that something was in need of repair or improvement?

 For example, maybe a parking meter has been destroyed or a sign or trash can knocked over.

-City-Fix-It is a repair ticket system that allows you to report tickets to the local government.
+City Fix-It is a repair ticket system that allows you to report tickets to the local government.

 Our proof-of-concept system is focused on the District of Columbia municipal government, but this system could be implemented in any municipality.